BurkeStrang/az-204/Documentation/README.md

 * Internal resources, such as apps on your corporate network and intranet, along with any cloud apps developed by your own organization

 ## [Manage Indentities](https://docs.microsoft.com/en-gb/azure/active-directory/managed-identities-azure-resources/)

+## Service principal
+There are three types of service principal:

+* Application - The type of service principal is the local representation, or application instance, of a global application object in a single tenant or directory.
+A service principal is created in each tenant where the application is used and references the globally unique app object.
+The service principal object defines what the app can actually do in the specific tenant, who can access the app, and what resources the app can access.

+* Managed identity - This type of service principal is used to represent a managed identity.
+Managed identities provide an identity for applications to use when connecting to resources that support Azure Active Directory authentication.
+When a managed identity is enabled, a service principal representing that managed identity is created in your tenant.
+Service principals representing managed identities can be granted access and permissions, but cannot be updated or modified directly.

+* Legacy - This type of service principal represents a legacy app, which is an app created before app registrations were introduced or an app created through legacy experiences.
+A legacy service principal can have credentials, service principal names, reply URLs, and other properties that an authorized user can edit, but does not have an associated app registration.
+The service principal can only be used in the tenant where it was created.
 ## Multi-Factor Authentication

 ## [Priviledged Identity Management](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/)